Riyaz350/Shabuj-Global-Task2/README.md

 1. In your terminal, run the following command:
     ```bash
-    npm start
+    npm run dev
     ```

 2. After a few moments, you should see output indicating that the project is running.
-Usually, it will automatically open a new browser window or tab with the address `http://localhost:3000`.
-If it doesn't open automatically, you can manually open your web browser and go to `http://localhost:3000`.
+Usually, it will automatically open a new browser window or tab with the address `http://localhost:5173`.
+If it doesn't open automatically, you can manually open your web browser and go to `http://localhost:5173`.

 ### 4. You're All Set!